A Data Management & Data Analytics Degree Program that will Prepare you for a Fulfilling Career

 Course Description This course presents the end-to-end process of investigating data through a machine learning lens.
 Topics covered include techniques for extracting data, identifying useful features that best represent data, a survey of commonly-used machine learning algorithms, and methods for evaluating the performance of machine learning algorithms.

-Data Structures and Algorithms I covers the fundamentals of dynamic data structures, such as bags, lists, stacks, queues, trees, hash tables, and their associated algorithms.
-With Python software as the basis, the course discusses object-oriented design and abstract data types as a design paradigm.
-The course emphasizes problem solving and techniques for designing efficient, maintainable software applications.
+Data Structures and Algorithms I covers the fundamentals of dynamic data structures, such as bags, lists, stacks, queues, trees, and hash tables, and their associated algorithms.
+With Java software as the basis, the course discusses object-oriented design and abstract data types as design paradigms.
+The course emphasizes problem-solving and techniques for designing efficient, maintainable software applications.
 Students will implement simple applications using the techniques learned.
+This course has no prerequisites.

 This course covers basic elements of technical communication, including professional written communication proficiency; the ability to strategize approaches for differing audiences; and technical style, grammar, and syntax proficiency.